While VB Migration Partner can often automatically translate most VB6 constructs,

 Even more important, replacing ByRef parameters with ByVal parameters often avoids

-hard-to-find bugs in the VB.NET code.
+hard-to-find bugs in the .NET code.

 To help you in applying the ByVal keyword where needed, VB Migration Partner supports